ronen567/just-the-docs/docs/backawards-propogation.md

 ![neuron_cascaded_operator](../assets/images/neural-networks/forwarding-vectorized-flow.png)

+As Figure 1 shows, each layer consists of 2 cascaded operators, the first calculates the sum of the weighted input and the bias, and the second is a non linear activation function.
 Eq.
-1a presents the Forwarding Equation for any layer l.
+1 presents the above 2 functions expressed for any layer l.

  ### Eq.
-1a: Vectorized Equation for Layer l Weighted input
+1a: Layer l Weighted input
  $$
  \bar{z}^{[l]}=\bar{w}^{[l]}\bar{a}^{[l-1]}+\bar{b}^{[l]}
  $$

  ### Eq.
-2b: Vectorized Equation Layer l activation
+1b: Layer l activation

 $$a^{[l]}=
 g^{[l]}(z^{[l]})$$